The Winsford Academy: House system

 The Winsford Academy has a house system consisting of four 'Houses', which, as a specialism of Performing Arts and a specialist music school, are named after English composers; Britten (Benjamin Britten), Purcell (Henry Purcell), Elgar (Edward Elgar) and Sullivan (Arthur Sullivan).
 Depending on what House each student is in determines the colour of their tie and blazer trim for prefects.
 Britten are recognised in blue; Purcell red; Elgar green; and Sullivan yellow.

 Each House is structured vertically to include coaching groups from all Years 7 to 13.
 Within each coaching group all pupils belong to the same House.
 Coaches are placed in the same House as their coaching group.
 Teachers without coaching responsibilities will also belong to a House team.

 Specialist school

 Performing Arts is the main specialism of The Winsford Academy, in addition to being a Specialist Music School.
 The two predecessor schools; Verdin High School had a specialism in Technology that was attained via sponsorship by The Ogden Trust, and Woodford Lodge High School had no specialism.

 Sponsor

 The Winsford Academy is sponsored by The Fallibroome Multi-Academy Trust in Macclesfield.

 Governing body

 The Winsford Academy has a Governing Body and its Committees meet at least three times per half-term and convene as ad hoc Committees dealing with a wide range of academy business, and are a regular presence in the academy.

 Facilities

-The Winsford Academy moved into a new, £20 million purpose-built school in September 2013.
-From the very outset of designing the new build, the academy are committed to creating a space which serves the whole community, before and after the traditional school day and during the weekends.
-The academy's new build features facilities which may be of interest to a range of community groups such as sporting groups, keep-fit enthusiasts, drama groups, dance troupes, adult educators, film enthusiasts, art & craft groups, reading circles, community forums and rehearsing musicians.

-The interior of the build features a monochrome design with vivid, industrial splashes of colour throughout and comprises a large and spacious central corridor area with glass-fronted classrooms on either side.
-Open spaces, balconies and a 'café-culture' canteen also feature.
-The academy's approach to outdoor learning sees a garden, orchard, allotment and natural habitat zones.
+The Winsford Academy moved into a new school in September 2013.